DemocracyDevelopers/colorado-rla/docs/25_developer.md

 sudo -u postgres psql
 postgres=# GRANT ALL PRIVILEGES ON DATABASE "corla" TO corlaadmin;
 ```
+and whatever is equivalent on MacOS.

 That's it.
 If the database is there the server will use it and will,
 at this stage, create all its tables and such automatically.

+### Local setup
- 3. If you are running postgres locally, you will need to change the
+4. If you are running postgres locally, you will need to change the
-> "`hibernate.url`" field in "`/server/eclipse-project/src/test/resources/test.properties`" and "/server/eclipse-project/src/main/resources/us/freeandfair/corla/default.properties"
+`hibernate.url` field in `/server/eclipse-project/src/test/resources/test.properties` and '/server/eclipse-project/src/main/resources/us/freeandfair/corla/default.properties'
 > to
 > ```
 > hibernate.url = jdbc:postgresql://localhost:5432/corla?reWriteBatchedInserts=true&disableColumnSantiser=true
 > ```

-4. Edit server/eclipse-project/pom.xml to comment out the parent pom.xml:
+5. Edit server/eclipse-project/pom.xml to comment out the parent pom.xml:
 ```
 <!-- Comment out Colorado parent pom.xml.
         <parent>